sastre0x0/MacWarder/README.md

 To install MacWarder, you first need to clone this Git repository.
 You can do this by opening a terminal window and typing:
 `git clone https://github.com/sastre0x0/MacWarder.git`

-Once you have cloned the repository, navigate to the MacWarder folder by typing:

-`cd MacWarder`

 ## Usage

 To use MacWarder, open a terminal window, navigate to the MacWarder folder, and execute the following command: